 Why use a wok instead of a pan?

-The wok has a shorter cook time, fits more food, and requires less oil than a frying pan.
+A wok has a shorter cook time, can hold more food, and requires less oil than a frying pan.

 By seasoning your wok, you create a natural non-stick coating.
 The rounded bottom shape conducts heat quickly.
 It is idyllic for dishes that incorporate seared meats and fried vegetables.

-It works best on gas stoves as the heat of the flames goes up the sides.
+It works best on gas stoves, as the flames’ heat goes up the sides.
 Thanks to the high sides, the risk of oil splattering is diminished.

-However, because they cook at such high heat, it is easy to burn food.
-Therefore, keeping a keen eye on your wok and moving it around is recommended.
+However, because woks cook at such high heat, food can be easily burned.
+Therefore, it is recommended that you keep a keen eye on your wok and move it around.

 Once it is done, place it on a large serving plate and serve it immediately while piping hot.